NREL/resstock/docs/source/workflow_inputs.rst

   =========================================================  ========  =========  =================================  ========  ========  =======================================================================

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", "apartment unit", or "manufactured home".
+  .. [#] NumberofUnits defines the number of similar dwelling units represented by the HPXML ``Building`` element.
+         EnergyPlus simulation results will be multiplied by this value.
   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to the lesser of 8.0 and InfiltrationVolume / ConditionedFloorArea.
          If needed, additional defaulting is performed using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.